Thai labor and employment laws: All you need to know

 2. Stay up-to-date with changes in Thai minimum wage laws

 Thailand's minimum wage rate varies regionally, with Bangkok, the heart of Thailand's business operations, having the highest rate.
-As of 2023, Thailand’s annual minimum wage is approximately $2,293.
+In 2024, Thailand’s annual minimum wage is approximately $2,973.
 These rates undergo periodic adjustments influenced by factors such as the cost of living and economic conditions.
 Staying up-to-date with these changes is crucial for employers to ensure their wage payment practices are in line with the latest regulations.

 3. Working over 8 hours a day is considered overtime work